top of page

 Varga Kachina 2150A

-First Impressions: This is the poor man’s T-34 with a name that sounds like a medical diagnosis!
+First Impressions: The Varga Kachina looks like a poor man’s T-34 and has a name that sounds like a medical diagnosis!
+In truth, it’s an excellent tandem seat trainer with healthy climb performance!

-Taxi/Takeoff: Nosewheel steering is direct linkage and effective enough to make tight turns with differential braking.
+Taxi/Take-off: Nosewheel steering is direct linkage and effective enough to make tight turns with the assistance of differential braking.
 Runups are standard for any O-320.
-Close the canopy, turn on the emergency fuel pump and away you go!
-Because of the direct linkage nosewheel steering, be careful not to over-control on takeoff or landing.
-Rotate at 60 mph and climb out at 80.
-The takeoff and climbout is one of the best features of the Varga.
+Close the canopy, ensure the locking pins are seated, turn on the electric fuel pump . . . and away you go!
+Due to the direct linkage nosewheel steering, it is possible to over-control while at high speed on the runway, so be smooth with rudder pedal corrections.
+Rotate at 60 mph and climb out at 80 mph.
+The take-off and climb-out are two of the best features of the Varga.
 As the sole occupant, I noted a 1400 fpm climb rate at 80 mph on a slightly warmer than standard day.
 Even with two occupants, just under 1000 fpm was noted.
+Incredibly, a Shinn 2150A advertisement from 1961 touts a 22,000-foot usable ceiling!
 Not bad for a 150 hp trainer!

-Cruise/Maneuverability: The Kachina responds very kindly to all stick and rudder inputs and acts like a trainer should act.
-In level flight at 3,000 feet, I saw 117 mph at 2400 rpm.
-With a fixed-pitch climb prop the top cruise speed is limited; it would actually be difficult to overspeed the rpm, even in a significant dive.
-A power off stall with full flaps occurs at 55 mph indicated and results in a slight drop straight ahead with no wing drop.
-A power on stall requires almost full right rudder to keep the nose tracking straight and would buffet at 52 mph but not result in nose fall off, likely due to the small elevator.
-These benign, yet responsive characteristics are what make this aircraft a great choice for a primary trainer.
+Cruise/Maneuverability: The Kachina responds very kindly to all stick and rudder inputs.
+It performs like a trainer should.
+As the nose gear strut extends after the weight is off the nose gear, it disengages from the rudder pedals, which results in light rudder forces when airborne.
+In level flight at 3,000 feet, 117 indicated mph was observed while at 2400 rpm.
+With a fixed-pitch climb prop, the top cruise speed is limited.
+It is difficult to overspeed the rpm, even in a moderate dive.
+A power off stall with full flaps occurs at 55 mph indicated, resulting in a slight drop with no wing fall-off.
+A power on stall requires almost full right rudder to keep the nose tracking straight.
+It buffets at 52 mph, but still will not result in wing drop off.
+These benign, yet responsive characteristics, are what make this aircraft a great choice for a primary trainer.

-Wrap-up: The Varga Kachina 2150A will certainly draw some curious looks and can be an inexpensive way to have a fun, two-seat plane with a bit of the fighter plane feel!
+Wrap-up: The Varga Kachina 2150A will certainly draw some curious looks, but it is also an inexpensive way to enjoy a fun, two-seat plane with a bit of the fighter feel!

 Recent Posts